codesandbox/docs/packages/projects-docs/pages/learn/integrations/github-app.md

 - Installation request that appears when importing a repo for the first time.
 - GitHub alls can be installed on an organization level or for individual repositories

+Alternatively, you can also configure the app through it's official [GitHub App Page](https://github.com/apps/codesandbox)

 ## Privacy and Permissions
 The GitHub App allows CodeSandbox to retrieve some information about your GitHub account and, in some circumstances, to make changes on GitHub on your behalf.